knlrvr/kanelariviere-new/posts/why-i-started-coding.md

 I'd love to say that I chased that dream & supplemented my curiosity elsewhere. **But I didn't**. **I couldn't**.

 It wasn't until my later years in high school that I found something that I could break. **Software**.
 I took a class learning HTML & CSS but to be honest, I hated it.
-I'd like to say I just wasn't interested in front end development at the time, but I think the issue was that I far more focused on the end goal than the work it takes to accomplish it.
+I'd like to say I just wasn't interested in front end development at the time, but I think the issue was that I was far more focused on the end goal than the work it takes to accomplish it.
 I had this strange, romanticized idea of coding, and if I wasn't going to be hacking into something, I wasn't interested.
 So instead of paying attention in class, I learned Python.

 *Why Python?* It was the first language listed on a google search for 'hacking'.